 Brinkley-Etzkorn,& Skolits, (2014) noted that student success depends on funding and funding depends on student success.
 The goal is to display to the students that their concerns were heard.
-I recommend Dr. Ferebee-Johns consider the following:
+Dr. Feeebe-Johns will implement the following changes to meet the needs of the current students and to increase future enrollment:

-- Assessment Testing hours - Advertise (flyers, internet) a special week or month during peak registration twice a year - Add an additional hour during peak registration - Students enroll in two courses in a term (one year trial run) - Math and English courses
+- Assessment Testing hours

+- Advertise (flyers, internet) a special week or month during peak registration twice a year

+- Add an additional hour during peak registration

+- Students enroll in two courses in a term (one year trial run)

+- Math and English courses

+- (10 students in each class)

+- Enrollment Requirements

+- Student must be in good standing

+- Math and English scores must meet the criteria

+- Instructor's recommendation